GlyNataly/10HackerNews/README.md

 The main component which get 10 stories from useHackerNewsApi put them to useApiLoopWithIds for getting info about this stories, then sorted this stories.
 From stories I get authors ids which going to useApiLoopWithIds and getting info about authors.
 Then show information, error or loading depends on all three fetch result.

 ### For start
-Make npm install
-Then npm run
+Run npm install and then npm run